youngchunse/backend/README.md

 ## Usage

 In order to use the new backend for your Terraform project, just add the following snippet to a `*.tf` file.
-Replace the value of `key` with your own logical grouping for the tfstate files
+Replace the value of `key` with your own logical grouping for the tfstate files.
+Bucket name must be unique or else an error message will appear.

     terraform {
       backend "s3" {